High-fidelity gate set for exchange-coupled singlet-triplet qubits: Implications

-{\em Implications} -- Our work shows that if exchange coupling is used to mediate two-qubit gates, interqubit Coulomb coupling must be considered but presents no major obstacle for high-fidelity control of spin-qubit arrays.
+Our work shows that if exchange coupling is used to mediate two-qubit gates, interqubit Coulomb coupling must be considered but presents no major obstacle for high-fidelity control of spin-qubit arrays.
 Using parameters of current GaAs (Si) devices, single-qubit gate fidelities of at least \SI{99.69}{\%} (\SI{99.95}{\%}) and two-qubit gate fidelities of \SI{99.90}{\%} (\SI{99.99}{\%}) are attainable.
-We find straightforward scaling laws to extrapolate these gate fidelities to different gate durations and noise strengths, which is useful to assess the merits of different material systems and possible gains from improving noise levels.
-In order to obtain the best possible fidelity, detailed knowledge of the high-frequency charge noise spectrum is beneficial.
-We expect that our approach can also generate the additional non-Clifford gate required for universal quantum computation with high fidelity.
+We find scaling laws to extrapolate these fidelities to different gate durations and noise strengths, which is useful to assess different material systems and gains from improving noise levels.
+However, to obtain the best fidelity, detailed knowledge of the high-frequency charge noise spectrum is beneficial.

-Our approach can be extended to assess more complex structures controlled by more scalable control hardware, and to determine the implication of qubit inhomogeneities on gate fidelities.
-In addition, it should be possible to implement our pulses experimentally using an in-situ tune-up procedure~\cite{Cerfontaine2016} which can remove errors due to systematic inaccuracies in the model.
-For this reason, our results are a strong indication that \sts qubits can provide a complete high-fidelity gate set for universal quantum computation.
+Our approach can be extended to assess larger structures, scalable control hardware, and to determine the implication of qubit inhomogeneities on gate fidelities.
+Furthermore, it should be possible to implement our pulses experimentally using in-situ tune-up procedures~\cite{Cerfontaine2019a} to remove errors due to systematic inaccuracies in the model.
+Thus, our results are a strong indication that even in GaAs, which is attractive for optical coupling \cite{Joecker2018}, \sts qubits can provide a complete high-fidelity gate set for universal quantum computation.\textsl{}